roshnikumar11/obstacle_sensing_robot/README.md

 An autonomous obstacle-avoiding robot built with Arduino Uno that can navigate unknown environments without collisions using ultrasonic sensors.

 ### Project Overview
 This project demonstrates an autonomous robot capable of detecting and avoiding obstacles in real-time.
-The robot uses three ultrasonic distance sensors for enhanced accuracy in obstacle detection and makes autonomous navigation decisions without external control.
+The robot uses a ultrasonic distance sensor with servo motor for rotation for enhanced accuracy in obstacle detection and makes autonomous navigation decisions without external control.

 ### Features
 - Autonomous Navigation: Operates without external control
-- Real-time Obstacle Detection: Uses three ultrasonic sensors for 360° coverage
+- Real-time Obstacle Detection: Uses ultrasonic sensor for 180° coverage
 - Collision Avoidance: Automatically changes course when obstacles are detected
 - Threshold-based Detection: Configurable distance threshold for obstacle detection
 - Cost-effective Design: Uses readily available and inexpensive components